Located

 Buried at this cemetery are Dr. John L. Dunlap and his wife Rose Lee Staton.

-Rose was the daughter of Simon Charles and Roxie E. Staton, and granddaughter
+Rose was the daughter of Simon Cephys and Roxalena E. Staton, and granddaughter